The Complete Guide to Outdoor Kitchen Furniture and Features

 You’ve grilled your meats, sautéed your veggies, and mixed up some impressive cocktails.
 Now it’s time to showcase your culinary creations by setting them out on a table.

-A good rule of thumb when selecting a dining table and chairs is to match your table to the number of guests you plan to serve.
+As a general rule, when selecting a dining table and chairs, match your table to the number of guests you plan to serve.
 If you’re anticipating everyday meals to serve your family of five or six, choose a rectangular table with dining chairs.
 Regularly host extended family and friends for football-watching parties?
 Go with a longer table, and add some benches for extra seating.
 Is dining at your place a more intimate experience with just two of you sharing hors d’oeuvres and a glass of wine on the patio?
 Try a bistro-style setting or bar-height table.

-Yacht Club 5-Piece Farmhouse Trestle Arm Chair Bar Set
+A white Trex Outdoor Furniture Yacht Club 5 Piece Farmhouse Trestle Arm Chair Bar Set sits on a waterside patio with palm trees.

 Cabinets & Refrigerators

-Drawer & Cabinet Space — How will you use your outdoor kitchen space, how often, and where is it located?
+• Drawer and cabinet space: How will you use your outdoor kitchen space, how often, and where is it located?
 Answering those three questions will determine how you plan out your cabinet and drawer space.
 If you want to store all your outdoor cooking utensils in your drawers, make sure you have enough room.
 Need extra cabinets for those big pots and pans that regularly feed a crowd?
 Plan accordingly.
 Is your outdoor kitchen space in a wet area?
 You may want to consider storing those spices in waterproof containers or indoors.

-Trash — Trash bins aren’t beautiful, but every space needs one.
-A trashcan in your outdoor kitchen makes cleanup easier and more accessible.
-If you don’t like the look of a plastic bin in your outdoor kitchen, consider a built-in drawer dedicated to your trashcan.
+• Trash: Trash bins aren’t beautiful, but every space needs one.
+A trash can in your outdoor kitchen makes cleanup easier and more accessible.
+If you don’t like the look of a plastic bin, consider a built-in drawer dedicated to your trash can.

-Other Storage — It’s not enough to have roomy cabinets if you don’t have an organizational plan.
+• Other storage: Roomy cabinets are not enough if you don’t have an organizational plan.
 If you’re storing spices and seasonings, make sure you have a spice rack.
-Plenty of pot lids?
-Get a lid rack to better organize.
+Do you have plenty of pot lids?
+Get a lid rack to better organize them.
 Clear plastic bins and pull-out drawers in the cabinets allow you to easily take inventory of what you have and what you need to add to your grocery list.

 Outdoor Dining Considerations